Race Deployment Real Hardware 2025

 Tracking

-Standard MPC tracking but with a bicycle model that includes a slip angle.
-This matters when you push the car faster — a pure kinematic model starts lying to you.
+This is standard MPC tracking, but with a bicycle model that includes a slip angle.
+It matters when I push the car faster.
+A pure kinematic model starts to give wrong predictions.
 The slip angle gives the controller a better sense of where the car is actually heading versus where the wheels are pointing.

-I solve it with CasADi and IPOPT, use warm starting from the previous solution, and publish the first action each tick.
-The robot pose comes straight from TF — no separate localisation node.
+I solve it with CasADi and IPOPT, warm start from the previous solution, and publish the first action each tick.
+The robot pose comes straight from TF, so there is no separate localisation node.

 MPC formulation